Skip to content

 • Minnesota’s Constitution guarantees access to a “general and uniform system of public schools” for every child, regardless of immigration status.

-Recent Court Rulings Blocking Rollbacks:
+Recent Court Rulings Blocking Rollbacks to Immigrant Student Rights:

 • California (2025): A federal district court blocked provisions requiring schools to share student data with ICE, finding them in violation of FERPA.